Taoiseach Names Freddie Scappaticci as 'Stakeknife' in Historic Dáil Statement

 Key Developments

 Taoiseach Martin told the Dáil that Scappaticci's identity was "clear to everybody" and called on the British government to officially acknowledge his role.
 He highlighted what he described as the "complicity of British state forces" in allowing the agent's activities to continue, and criticised the Provisional IRA for their actions during the conflict.
+It was the first time an Irish head of government had used parliamentary privilege to formally name the agent — a significant escalation of political pressure on London to come clean about the extent of British state involvement in Troubles-era violence.

 Sinn Féin leader Mary Lou McDonald expressed sorrow for "all the lives lost during the conflict" and described the Kenova report findings as "stark and deeply disturbing", asserting that "collusion was not an aberration but a defining feature of British state policy during the conflict."
 Labour leader Ivana Bacik labelled Scappaticci a "serial killer" protected by the British state.
+A British government spokesperson acknowledged the "deeply disturbing" behaviour described in the report but said they were not yet in a position to formally respond to the request to name Stakeknife, citing ongoing litigation.

 Why It Matters